 Laser marking technology is also incredibly fast.
-Even highly detailed designs, such as small barcodes or QR codes on PCB’s, hardly take more than 5 seconds to finish.
+Even highly detailed designs, such as small barcodes or QR codes on printed circuit boards (PCBs), hardly take more than five seconds to finish.

 Laser engraving marks are precise and accurate, as well as legible and permanent.
-This is incredibly important in automotive parts that experience incredibly high temperatures and frictional forces, such as components of the braking system or piston engine parts.
+This is incredibly important in automotive parts that experience incredibly high temperatures and frictional forces - for example, individual components of the braking system or piston engine parts.

-For example, a brake rotor can heat up to a temperature of 900°F when brakes are engaged at high speed, making a part number that does not degrade with heat particularly important.
+A brake rotor can heat up to a temperature of 900°F when brakes are engaged at high speed, making a part number that does not degrade with heat particularly important.

-Compared to other methods of marking of automotive parts, laser etching technology is much more cost efficient.
-This is due to full automation and fewer moving parts, reducing workforce required and part replacement costs.
+Compared to other methods of marking automotive parts, laser etching technology is much more cost-efficient.
+This is due to full automation and fewer moving parts, reducing the workforce required and part replacement costs.